-If the staffing plan is not complied with, document and justify all deviations for the plan:
+If the staffing plan is not complied with, document and justify all deviations from the plan:

 When there is a gap in the staffing pattern, the staff utilizes temp services.
-Current employees can also volunteer for overtime hours.
-In addition, the site has an on-call policy that allows us to utilize staff from other sites.
+Current employees can also volunteer for overtime.

 Deployment of video monitoring system and other monitoring technologies: